Abas3/Team/README.md

 I created this program to help my friends get 2 balanced teams to play in the upcoming basketball tourney.
 The results were great!

+FEEL FREE TO EDIT THIS PROGRAM OR SUGGEST UPDATES
+LET ME KNOW OF ANY ERRORS

+THIS PROGRAM WAS BUILTED WITH JAVA! :) :) ;)